ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``ESGgrid_NY``: (Default: "")
    The number of cells in the meridional direction on the regional grid.

+``ESGgrid_PAZI``: (Default: "")
+   The rotational parameter for the "ESGgrid" (in degrees).

 ``ESGgrid_WIDE_HALO_WIDTH``: (Default: "")
    The width (in number of grid cells) of the :term:`halo` to add around the regional grid before shaving the halo down to the width(s) expected by the forecast model.

-``ESGgrid_PAZI``: (Default: "")
-   The rotational parameter for the "ESGgrid" (in degrees).

 .. _WideHalo:

 .. note::
    A :term:`halo` is the strip of cells surrounding the regional grid; the halo is used to feed in the lateral boundary conditions to the grid.
-The forecast model requires **grid** files containing 3-cell- and 4-cell-wide halos and **orography** files with 0-cell- and 3-cell- wide halos.
+The forecast model requires **grid** files containing 3-cell- and 4-cell-wide halos and **orography** files with 0-cell- and 3-cell-wide halos.
 In order to generate grid and orography files with appropriately-sized halos, the grid and orography tasks create preliminary files with halos around the regional domain of width ``ESGgrid_WIDE_HALO_WIDTH`` cells.
 The files are then read in and "shaved" down to obtain grid files with 3-cell-wide and 4-cell-wide halos and orography files with 0-cell-wide and 3-cell-wide halos.
-The original halo that gets shaved down is referred to as the "wide" halo because it is wider than the 0-cell-wide, 3-cell-wide, and 4-cell-wide halos that we eventually end up with.
+The original halo that gets shaved down is referred to as the "wide" halo because it is wider than the 0-cell-wide, 3-cell-wide, and 4-cell-wide halos that users eventually end up with.
 Note that the grid and orography files with the wide halo are only needed as intermediates in generating the files with 0-cell-, 3-cell-, and 4-cell-wide halos; they are not needed by the forecast model.

-..
-   COMMENT: There's a note that we "probably don't need to make ESGgrid_WIDE_HALO_WIDTH a user-specified variable.
-Just set it in the function set_gridparams_ESGgrid.sh".
-Has this been done?
-I thought there was a default value of 6.
-Does this come from set_gridparams_ESGgrid.sh?
-Will it overwirte what's added here?

 GFDLgrid Settings
 ---------------------

-The following parameters must be set if using the "GFDLgrid" method of generating a regional grid (i.e., when ``GRID_GEN_METHOD="GFDLgrid"``).
+The following parameters must be set if using the "GFDLgrid" method to generate a regional grid (i.e., when ``GRID_GEN_METHOD="GFDLgrid"``).
 Note that the regional grid is defined with respect to a "parent" global cubed-sphere grid.
 Thus, all the parameters for a global cubed-sphere grid must be specified even though the model equations are integrated only on the regional grid.
 Tile 6 has arbitrarily been chosen as the tile to use to orient the global parent grid on the sphere (Earth).
 For convenience, the regional grid is denoted as "tile 7" even though it is embedded within tile 6 (i.e., it doesn't extend beyond the boundary of tile 6).
-Its exact location within tile 6 is determined by specifying the starting and ending i- and j-indices of the regional grid on tile 6, where i is the grid index in the x direction and j is the grid index in the y direction.
+Its exact location within tile 6 is determined by specifying the starting and ending i- and j-indices of the regional grid on tile 6, where ``i`` is the grid index in the x direction and ``j`` is the grid index in the y direction.
 All of this information is set in the variables below.

 ``GFDLgrid_LON_T6_CTR``: (Default: "")
    Longitude of the center of tile 6 (in degrees).